-- Make sure to notify Sandals LaSource Grenada multiple times before your arrival that you have a gluten allergy.
+- Make sure to notify Sandals LaSource Grenada multiple times before your arrival that you have dietary restrictions.
 They suggest at least 4 weeks in advance.

 - Upon arrival, ask to see the Culinary Concierge.
 Book your dinner reservations for your entire stay.
-Consider earlier blocks of time as gluten free entrees take longer on average to prepare.
+Consider earlier blocks of time as custom entrees take longer on average to prepare.
 Our dinners from start to finish were about 1.5 hours in length.

 - At each restaurant, when the server asks if you have food sensitivities, let them know if you would like to see the chef.

-- Enjoy a worry-free vacation eating all the wonderful foods the talented chefs prepare for you!
+- Enjoy a worry-free, all inclusive vacation eating all the wonderful foods the talented chefs prepare for you!

 **I was not approached by Sandals Resorts to write this review nor was I paid for this post.
 Everything is 100% my own opinions based off my experience at the Sandals LaSource Grenada.